hashtune/Hashtune-Marketplace-Server/README.md

 `yarn prisma:generate` Generate the client

-`yarn reflect:nexus:watch` It will generate a GraphQL TYPE file called nexus.d.ts and a GraphQL schema file called schema.graphql.
+`yarn reflect:nexus:watch` It will generate a GraphQL TYPE file node_modules/@types/nexus-typegen/index.d.ts and a GraphQL schema file called schema.graphql.
 Do NOT edit these.

 `yarn dev` to start the server on port 5000.
 Optionally override the port in .env